KaitlynParsons/code-health/README.md

 | **Barrel files** | Index files that only re-export from other modules, degrading build performance and tree-shaking | TypeScript AST |

 _Note: Some results may be false positives.
 Use your judgement before acting._

+## Issue Reporting and Feature Requests

+Found a bug?
+Have a feature request?
+Reach out on our [GitHub Issues page](https://github.com/KaitlynParsons/code-health/issues).